 Tip #8, don’t pack junk when moving home.
 You will save yourself time, money and bad dreams.

-Checklist For Changing Your Address & Who To Notify – Tip 9
+Tip 9: Changing Your Address & Who To Notify When Moving

 When moving home, one of the most obvious things to remember, yet still forget, is to change our address so certainly included a shortlist of the most common ones to remember on our checklists for moving house guide.